Project Management for the Agentic Stakeholder

 I was reading my own inbox folder when it clicked.
 Not the email kind, the one that lives at _inbox/ inside all projects developed with Take AI Bite, where messages from one repository land for another to pick up at the next session start.
 I had built it months earlier to stop losing observations between projects, populated it without ceremony, processed it without ceremony, moved entries to done/ when finished.
 It worked.
 I had not given it a name beyond “the inbox,” and I had not asked where the pattern came from.

 The pattern came from a chapter I had read in a different life.
-In 2016 I sat for the Project Management Professional certification, the PMI exam that walks you through ten knowledge areas, each with its own processes, inputs, outputs, and tools.
+In 2016 I sat for the Project Management Professional (PMP) certification, the Project Management Institute (PMI) exam that walks you through ten knowledge areas, each with its own processes, inputs, outputs, and tools.
 One of those knowledge areas is Communication Management.
 It is the discipline of moving information between stakeholders deliberately rather than hoping it shows up where it needs to be, and PMI treats it with the seriousness it deserves: who needs to know, in what form, by when, through which channel, and how you confirm receipt.

 The inbox folder is Communication Management.
 I had built a Communication Management Plan inside a software project and not noticed.